microsoft/nnscaler/README.md

 ## 🚀 Evaluate *Scalability*

 ### 🎯 Goal
-(Paper §8.2) This evaluation measures scalability trends of Verdict.
-According to the design of Verdict, the time complexity should be invariant with respect to actual tensor shapes due to shape reduction, and sub-/linear to parallelization.
+(Paper §8.2) This evaluation measures scalability trends of VERDICT.
+According to the design of VERDICT, the time complexity should be invariant with respect to actual tensor shapes due to shape reduction, and sub-/linear to parallelization.

 ### ⏳ Estimated Completion Time
 There will be 40 runs, taking 6 hours in total.